thomaskeggin/gen3sis_sandbox/readme.md

 Before reading through this tutorial, please check out Hagen et al.
 (2021), and familiarise yourself with the structure of the model, the general functions, and their order of operations.
-It saves me time retyping information here, and saves you time by not getting lost later!

 Otherwise, perhaps these figures from the paper will jog your memory: